 This is important for students to access valuable online tools.

 Even before a child reaches the age to start school, the growth in the technology industry has pre-exposed children to different applications.

 More than ever before, Internet resources are preparing children for school.

 It is then vital that children are equipped with skills that future employers and jobs demand.

 This is a responsibility primarily left in the hands of parents and industry leaders.

-The development of IT in digital era education ensures that students receive tools that empower knowledge and enhance support needed to develop.
+The development of IT in the digital era education ensures that students receive tools that empower knowledge and enhance the support needed to develop.